Baldwin County, Georgia: Politics

 Baldwin County has been a highly competitive swing county in recent presidential elections, with no candidate receiving more than 52.9% of the vote in any election from 1992 onward.
 The county was the only one in Georgia that failed to give a majority to either major-party candidate in the 2018 gubernatorial election, with Democrat Stacey Abrams winning the county by only 58 votes over Republican Brian Kemp.
 Baldwin County, along with neighboring Washington County, was one of 2 counties that gave a plurality of votes to Herschel Walker in the first round of the 2022 Senate election but then gave a majority of votes to Raphael Warnock in the subsequent run-off.

 As recently as 2018, Democrats held all county constitutional offices with the exception of Surveyor (R).
 Since then, the Sheriff, Superior Court Clerk and Tax Commissioner have registered as Independents, and a Republican now serves as Solicitor General.
 Democrats still hold the Coroner's Office and Chief Magistrate.

 Baldwin County voted for the Republican candidate in all eight statewide executive offices in 2022.
 In the Georgia General Assembly, the state's legislature, Republican Rick Williams represents the county in the Georgia State Senate.

-Democrat Mack Jackson, and Republican Kenneth Vance represent the county in the Georgia House of Representatives.
+Democrats Mack Jackson, and Floyd Griffin represent the county in the Georgia House of Representatives.

+For elections to the Georgia State Senate, Baldwin County is part of District 25.
+For elections to the Georgia House of Representatives, Baldwin County is divided between districts 128 and 149.